MariusBongarts/medium-highlighter/README.md

 ## Medium article

-Repository for medium article [Share Code between React Client and Express Server](https://medium.com/@mariusbongarts11/share-code-between-react-client-and-express-server-5dc0977faa76).
+Repository for medium article [Build the Medium Text-Highlighter as a Chrome Extension with Web Components](https://medium.com/codex/how-to-build-the-medium-text-highlighter-as-a-chrome-extension-with-web-components-b3feccddcd01).

 ## Installation